 Performance – with stronger autonomy via location independence, workers produce results with 40% fewer quality defects.

-Engagement – higher productivity and performance combine to create stronger engagement, or in other words, 41% lower absenteeism.
+Engagement – combined higher productivity and performance create stronger engagement (41% higher), or in other words, 41% lower absenteeism.

-Retention — 54% of employees say they would change jobs for one that offered them more flexibility, which results in an average of 12% turnover reduction after a remote work agreement is offered.
+Retention — 54% of employees said they would change jobs for one that would offer more flexibility.
+As a result, this leads to an average of 12% turnover reduction after a remote work agreement is offered.

 Profitability — Organisations are estimated to have a 21% higher profitability.

-How about the employees, are they gaining more?
+How about the employees?
+Are they gaining more, too?

-A survey conducted in 2017 reviewed opinions of 25,234 people across 12 countries including the US, Canada, Brazil, Japan, Germany, UK, India, Singapore, Russia, France, Australia and China.
-55% were managers or above.
+A survey conducted in 2017 reviewed the opinions of 25,234 people across 12 countries including the US, Canada, Brazil, Japan, Germany, UK, India, Singapore, Russia, France, Australia and China.
+55% of them were managers or above.